-3.1 The author maintains that circular No. 71/2014 goes beyond the provisions of the Constitution by not allowing members of the national legislature (deputies and senators) to stand for election to certain subnational positions.
+- 3.1 The author maintains that circular No. 71/2014 goes beyond the provisions of the Constitution by not allowing members of the national legislature (deputies and senators) to stand for election to certain subnational positions.
 The author contends that the two-year residency requirement established in articles 285.I and 287.I of the Constitution is intended to prevent citizens who are unfamiliar with the issues in a given constituency from standing for elective office in those areas, not to prevent members of the national legislature, who were obliged to move to La Paz in order to discharge the mandate conferred by the voters, from standing for election to other representative positions in their constituencies.
 With circular No. 71/2014, the Supreme Electoral Court has restricted political rights despite not having the authority to interpret the Constitution or to legislate.
-The author notes that, after he was elected as a senator for the Department of Potosí in the 2009 general elections, throughout the 2010-2015 term he generally went to La Paz during the week to perform his
+The author notes that, after she was elected as a deputy for the Department of Cochabamba in the 2009 general elections, throughout the 2010-2015 term she generally went to La Paz during the week to perform her duties as a deputy and returned to her permanent residence in Cochabamba on weekends and for the weekly meetings she chaired in that city in her capacity as a party leader.
+Accordingly, circular No. 71/2014 and its application to her case in order to disqualify her as a candidate for mayor in the elections of 29 March 2015 violated her right under article 25 (b) of the Covenant. - 3.2 The author claims to be a victim of discriminatory treatment in relation to the following persons who were national Assembly members in the 2010-2015 term and resided in La Paz during that period: (a) those who were allowed to stand as candidates in the general elections of 12 October 2014 for re-election as senators or deputies for the 2015-2020 term (see para.
+2.3); (b) those who stood for election as governors or as members of departmental assemblies in the elections of 29 March 2015, as those positions were excluded, without justification, from the prohibition laid down in circular No. 71/2014, even though they are the highest-ranking positions at the subnational level; and (c) those who stood for election to subnational positions in the Department of La Paz in the elections of 29 March 2015.
+The circular was intended to ensure that those national legislators who served in the 2010-2015 term and were dissident members of MAS, including the author, were barred from the electoral race by reason of their political opinion or position, in violation of articles 25 (c) and 26 of the Covenant.

-The author states that, according to the jurisprudence of the Constitutional Court, the constitutional remedy of amparo is a special remedy (citing that Court's judgment No. 94/2015 of 13 February 2015).
+The author states that, according to the jurisprudence of the Plurinational Constitutional Court, the constitutional remedy of amparo is a special remedy (citing that Court's judgment No. 94/2015 of 13 February 2015).